bolteraugu/COMP313_Assignment_1/README.md

 Name: August Bolter
 Assignment Number: 1
 Title of the Game: Breakout
-Link to video showing the game:  https://www.youtube.com/watch?v=--eMFoRCBe8
+Link to video showing the game:  https://www.youtube.com/watch?v=vsaW4hr-1NM

 This is a replica of the Atari Game Breakout.

 Press A to move the paddle left and D to move the paddle right.
-Press R to go back to the main menu
+Press R to go back to the main menu.
+Press P to pause/unpause the game

 Start the game by using the 'Play' option in Unreal Engine 4 not the 'Launch' option.